We’ve rounded up our favourite ice cream spots in the city, that are sure to satisfy your summer cravings.

-Hardcore ice cream fans need to get their cameras out this summer… the multi-award winning American ice cream store, Emack & Bolio’s has been churning (pun intended!) out some of the most fantastic creations since they opened last year.
-We’re talking outrageously good sundaes and delicious scoops of creamy ice cream laden with childhood cereal fruit loops or Rice Krispies covered cones, with many toppings and sauces to boot.
+When it comes to Instagrammable desserts, Emack & Bolio’s tops the list.
+The multi-award winning American ice cream store has been churning (pun intended!) out some of the most fantastic creations and it’s not slowing down anytime soon.
+We’re talking outrageously good and delicious scoops of ice cream, frozen yogurt and sorbet, laden with childhood cereal Froot Loops or Rice Krispies covered cones, with many toppings and sauces to boot.

-Sassy tip: Make some room for one of its crispy rice cones.
-No matter what flavour you put in it, once you get down to the crunchy treat you will thank yourself for ordering it.
-De-lish!
+Sassy Tip: Make some room for one of its crispy rice cones.
+No matter what flavour you put in it, once you get down to the crunchy treat, you will thank yourself for ordering it.
 The ice cream cakes are also a great option for your next birthday or celebration!

-Oddies has got to be one of the most Insta-worthy favourite ice cream places in Hong Kong, no questions asked!
-With its awesome, innovative flavours and mouth-watering sundae options, it’s the go-to place for us when we need a cool off in the summer.
-Conveniently located in Central, Oddies is great for a quick weekend catch up spot or a cheeky post-dinner treat.
-It’s known for its signature Night Wolf sundae (HK$49), an indulgent mix of soft gelato, caramelised banana ice cream, brownies, passion fruit panna cotta and best of all, a true HK style chocolate chip eggette – a must-try for anyone with a sweet tooth!
+Another one of the most Insta-worthy ice cream places in Hong Kong, we’re huge fans of Oddies!
+With its awesome, innovative flavours and mouth-watering sundae options, it’s the go-to place for us when we need to cool off in the summer.
+A must-try is the signature Night Wolf sundae, an indulgent mix of low-fat soft gelato, a scoop of gelato-of-the-day, crunchy flakes, passion fruit panna cotta and best of all, a true Hong Kong-style brownie chocolate-chip eggette – a must-try for anyone with a sweet tooth.

 Oddies Foodies 45 Gough Street, Central, Hong Kong, 2750 2111

 When it comes to ice cream staples, Häagen-Dazs makes it onto any list.
 Found on (almost!) every street corner in the city, it makes getting your fix easy!
 With a wide selection of classic flavours and ice creams to commemorate every occasion, summertime has never been this cool.